 - Uninsured motorist property damage (UMPD) coverage pays up to $3,500 to repair your damaged car if the uninsured driver can be identified.

 You may not have to settle for the coverage of the defendant’s insurance policy if it falls short of paying your accident-related expenses.
-Your lawyer may be able to help you understand the total recoverable damages you are entitled to and at which point you can seek added protection from your own insurer.
+Your accident lawyers in Los Angeles may be able to help you understand the total recoverable damages you are entitled to and at which point you can seek added protection from your own insurer.

 For a Free Legal consultation, call 888-522-6291